MercersKitchen/Sandbox-Music-Player-Project-P4/README.md

 - [x] Find sound effects, .mp3 files
 - [] Loading all music to single variables
 - [] loading all sound effects to single variables
+- [] creating keyboard short cuts to play music and quit